The Air Patrol: Reception

 Film reviewer Hal Erickson in AllMovie. com described "The Air Patrol", as one of real-life "flyboy Al Wilson" who starred in "a string of successful silent aviation epics, of which '(The) Air Patrol' was typical ..." with aerial stunts, "leading to a thrill-packed conclusion high above the clouds."

+Preservation

+With no prints of The Air Patrol located in any film archives, it is a lost film.